 Some people refer to the county as, “God’s own allotment”, reflecting the wonderful countryside, crops and flowers.
 For those who love horticulture, Harlow Carr is a garden dominated by water, stone and woodland and is very much part of the surrounding Yorkshire landscape.
 This RHS site is just a mile outside Harrogate and offers a great day out.

 We can’t sign off on Yorkshire without mentioning Betty’s Tea Room.
 If a brew is high on your list of priorities on any given day, this attraction is not to be missed!
 There are six Betty’s Tea Rooms in the county and each one a delight.
 Stop off at any one of them for an Afternoon Tea delight and sample this quintessentially English tradition which Betty’s has taken 95 years to perfect.

-Well, it’s now up to you to plan your holiday from one of our many beautiful properties below.
+Well, it’s now up to you to plan your holiday from one of our many beautiful Yorkshire holiday cottages.
 Sithee!